How Many Days Is A Year On Pluto

 Defining a Year

 A year is defined as the time it takes a celestial body to complete one orbit around its star.
 For Earth, this period is approximately 365.25 days, which is why we have leap years to account for the extra quarter of a day.
-However, the length of a year varies drastically from planet to planet.
+That said, the length of a year varies drastically from planet to planet.
 Mercury, being the closest planet to the Sun, has a year of only 88 Earth days.
 Neptune, being one of the farthest, has a year of about 165 Earth years.

 Pluto's Orbit